rtavenar/blog/dtw.md

 ## Setting Additional Constraints

-As we have seen, Dynamic Time Warping is invariant to time shifts, whatever their magnitude.
+As we have seen, Dynamic Time Warping is invariant to time shifts, whatever their temporal span.
 In order to allow invariances to local deformations only, one can impose additional constraints on the set of admissible paths.